I’ve been working online as a freelance writer for over 10 years.

 For example, graphic design is a very broad category.
 There are millions of freelancers offering services in this niche.
 There’s too much competition.

 Instead, you can find a niche like product packaging design or lettering logo design.

 If you can’t figure out a skill, try this list of 100+ freelance job ideas.

 Once you find a marketable skill, you should make sure you can offer it as a service.
 Simply put, you need to be really good at that skill to be able to get paid for it.

 For example, let’s say you want to be a freelance writer for health and wellness blogs.
 This category has good demand.
 You also have experience writing about it in school or college.

 However, that doesn’t mean you can write blog posts for online audiences.
 Blogs and online publications use very different writing styles and formatting for articles.
 Mainly to attract general audiences.

-So now you need to learn how to write blog posts for online audiences.
+So you need to learn how to write blog posts for online audiences.
 Learn how to use WordPress.
-How to make graphics for articles.
-And more.
+How to make graphics for articles, etc.